Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

 - `nickname` The object name of the NPC.
 Used by trigger conditions and actions.
     1. `STRING` The name.
 Must be unique in this mission.

 - `[string_id]` The in-game display-name.
 If not given, a random name based on the used faction will be generated.
+If no name can be generated, uses the ship name.
     1. `INTEGER` The resource ID to use.

 - `system` The system to spawn into.